imtheaaron/imtheaaron.github.io/_posts/2018-07-19-Marketing-Revenue-Attribution.md

 This is lazy, and it is wrong.
 Even if you are marketing a software product, with essentially minimal to no marginal cost for each new purchase, there are still costs for each new customer.
 Assuming a gross margin of 100% neglects other ongoing costs for each customer.
 Even cloud-based SaaS companies do have marginal costs - including server costs, storage costs, and increased utilization of Customer Success / Customer Support teams, for example.
 Our previous equation does not at all take into account the costs for our product.

-And what if your product is physical, with a (often much lower) gross margin common to physical products?
+And what if your product is physical, with an (often much lower) gross margin common to physical products?
 Let's take a look at two cases.

 Case 1: assume you have end-to-end control of your processes from manufacturing to distribution, and have been able to minimize your production and logistics costs for a premium product in a market with low pricing pressure.
 Congratulations - your Gross Margin is 80%!